 Writing about people has taught me that the seemingly ordinary person next to you in the grocery store represents a whole being, a loving spirit, and the rich details that make every life a fantastic story.

-Read my article about Willie and Clarksville.
+Read my article to take a trip with Willie to Clarksville.

 In the spring of 2013, Ryan Chalmers, a Churchville, NY, native and Paralympic athlete, set out from Los Angeles on a cross-country trip to New York City.
 He pushed his racer across the country to raise awareness for the capabilities of disabled youth and young adults.
 The event was staged to commemorate the 10th anniversary of Stay Focused, an organization that provides growth and leadership-development opportunities for disabled youth.